 Since Pixie-bobs are large, heavy cats, make sure they have enough room to exercise and work off some energy.
 These cats are active, though not hyper, so there will be some spirited play sessions in your future.

-Like many double-coated breeds, the Pixie-bob requires a healthy amount of grooming.
+Like many double-coated breeds, long-haired Pixie-bobs require a healthy amount of grooming.
 Their wooly coats hang on to anything they catch, and these cats are pretty regular shedders.
-Brushing your Pixie-bob at least three times a week will be needed in order to keep ahead of the loose hair and tangles.
+To keep ahead of the loose hair and tangles, brush your Pixie-bob at least three times a week.
+But if your Pixie-bob has a shorter coat, Keenan says, his coat doesn't need much maintenance.

 "If you're going to free-choice feed, my recommendation is to only leave out their recommended daily caloric amount," says Carol Margolis, DVM, DACT, of the Gold Coast Center for Veterinary Care on Long Island, NY.